bhanukaManesha/fit2099-test/README.md

 - Updates done for Session 3

 ###  Updates
-- Updates done for Session 4
-- Updates done for Session 2019 Session 1
+- Updates for 2019 Semester 2
-- Second updates